Student Support Services

-- In cases where the students require academic support and advice, the Lecturer is available for inquiries before and after the class.
+- In cases where students require academic support and advice, the Lecturer is available for enquiries before and after class.

-- During orientation, the students are advised to discuss with the assigned lecturer or any available lecturers about any concern pertaining to lessons, classes, and academic matters.
+- During orientation, students are advised to discuss with the assigned lecturer or any available lecturers about any concerns pertaining to lessons, classes, and academic matters.

 - In cases of weak students, the assigned lecturer monitors them through the results of formative assessments and/or in-class performance and participation.
 If necessary, lecturer proposes an extra class for the student(s) to the TLC.

 - The TLC reviews, evaluate and approve the proposed extra classes for the weak students.